 To answer this, let me start with a basic question: What is architecture?
 The short answer is that architecture is the art of designing structures.
 But let's take a moment to dig a bit deeper (again, forgive the pun).

 An architect designs the visual appearance of structures: how they are arranged in space.
-He selects building materials, for both external and internal needs.
-He designs lighting systems, mechanical systems, electrical systems, plumbing systems, furnishings, and decorations.
+He or she selects building materials, for both external and internal needs; and designs lighting systems, mechanical systems, electrical systems, plumbing systems, furnishings, and decorations.

 What do all these things have in common?
 They involve concrete objects: things you can touch materials that have mass, take up space, have specific physical characteristics, and (not least) cost money.

 The mere act of even thinking about these things requires what is called structural visualization: the ability to "see" ideas and patterns in three-dimensions.

 To be an architect, you need the have this trait in abundance.
 We can assume that, simply because you are sitting here in a classroom in an architecture school, you have all been blessed with a higher than average amount of structural visualization.

 You should know that structural visualization is an in-born aptitude.
 In fact, it is the very same aptitude that is necessary to be an engineer (except, of course, that engineers aren't as smart or as good-looking as architects).